inBeat/inbeat-website/content/top-influencers/instagram/gardening/canada/toronto/_index.md

 ---
-title: Top 10 Gardening Instagram Influencers In Toronto in 2023
+title: Top 10 Gardening Instagram Influencers In Toronto In 2024
 description: >-
-  Find top gardening Instagram influencers in Toronto in 2023.
-Most popular hashtags: #toronto #gardening #nature #stayhome.
+  Find top gardening Instagram influencers in Toronto in 2024.
+Most popular hashtags: #gardening #garden #toronto #reelsinstagram.
 platform: Instagram
-hits: 18
+hits: 7
-text_top: Discover the best Instagram influencers on inBeat.
+text_top: Analyze the top-rated Instagram accounts on inBeat.
-text_bottom: Our platform has 18 Instagram influencers like this in Toronto, Canada for you to connect with.
+text_bottom: inBeat aggregates 7 Instagram influencers like this in Toronto, Canada for you to contact.
 profiles:
   - username: "moeenmoe"
     fullname: >-